-The net gain from this other experience for the year ended June 30, 2021 amounted to \$189.8 million, which is 0.82% of the Actuarial Accrued Liability.
-This gain was mainly due to lower than expected individual salary increases for continuing actives and lower than anticipated COLAs for payees, offset to some extent by other losses on demographic experience.
+The net gain from this other experience for the year ended June 30, 2022 amounted to \$65.8 million, which is 0.27% of the Actuarial Accrued Liability.
+This gain was mainly due to lower than expected individual salary increases for continuing actives offset somewhat by higher than anticipated COLAs for payees.
 See Subsection E for a detailed development of the Unfunded Actuarial Accrued Liability.